 SuperBetter has several tools that allow you to record and store information.
 You are responsible for taking all reasonable steps to ensure that no unauthorized person shall have access to your SuperBetter passwords or accounts.
 It is your sole responsibility to (1) control the dissemination and use of activation codes and passwords; (2) authorize, monitor, and control access to and use of your SuperBetter account and password; and (3) promptly inform SuperBetter of any need to deactivate a password.
 You grant SuperBetter and all other persons or entities involved in the operation of the Site the right to transmit, monitor, retrieve, store, and use your information in connection with the operation of the Site.
 SuperBetter cannot and does not assume any responsibility or liability for any information you submit, or your or third parties’ use or misuse of information transmitted or received using SuperBetter tools and services.

-If you choose to purchase any of SuperBetter’s paid services (the “Paid Services”), the following additional terms and conditions will apply depending on which service you choose.
+If SuperBetter offers paid services, and you choose to purchase a paid service from SuperBetter (the “Paid Services”), the following additional terms and conditions will apply depending on which service you choose.
 If you are a minor, you must purchase the Paid Services through a parent or lawful guardian.
 We have the right to presume that you have lawfully represented your capacity to subscribe to a Paid Service whether directly or through a parent or guardian.